-We have audited the accompanying combined financial statements of Prime Source LLP, Prime Source Innovation LLP, Prime Source Analytic Systems LLP, InFin IT Solution LLP and Digitalism LLP, companies registered under the laws of the Republic of Kazakhstan (hereinafter - the "Prime Source Group", or the "Group"), which comprise the combined statements of financial position as at 31 December 2023 and 2022, the combined statements of profit or loss and other comprehensive income, the combined statements of cash flows and the combined statements of changes in equity for the years then ended, and notes to the combined financial statements.
+We have audited the accompanying combined financial statements of Prime Source LLP, Prime Source Innovation LLP, Prime Source Analytic Systems LLP, InFin IT Solution LLP and Digitalism LLP, companies registered under the laws of the Republic of Kazakhstan (hereinafter - the "Prime Source Group", or the "Group"), which comprise the combined statement of financial position as at 31 December 2023, the combined statement of profit or loss and other comprehensive income, the combined statement of cash flows of and the combined statement of changes in equity for the year then ended, and notes to the combined financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying combined financial statements present fairly, in all material respects, the combined financial position of the Group as at 31 December 2023 and 2022 and the combined results of its operations and its combined cash flows for the years then ended in accordance with International Financial Reporting Standards (hereinafter - "IFRSs") as issued by International Accounting Standards Board ("IASB").
+In our opinion, the accompanying combined financial statements present fairly, in all material respects, the combined financial position of the Group as at 31 December 2023 and its combined financial performance and its combined cash flows for the year then ended in accordance with International Financial Reporting Standards (hereinafter - "IFRSs").